 Those regions where the player is not in supply for now are in red stripes.
 Enemy regions are showing grey stripes.

 Gameplay of Supply is described in section XIV below

-E / Air Movement (Offensive)
+E / Naval Movement

-The player with planes may move his air units, as stack or individually, (see Illustration 7.5 below)
+The player(s) with ships may move his naval units, as stack or individually, (see Illustration 7.5 below)